souliss/souliss.github.io/_posts/media/2016-10-30-kmp-dino-wifi.md

 /*** All configuration includes should be above this line ***/
 #include "Souliss.h"

-// By default the board will get an IP address with .77 as last byte, you can change it
-// in runtime using the Android application SoulissApp

 #define LIGHT1                  0           // This is the memory slot used for the execution of the logic
 #define LIGHT2                  1
 #define LIGHT3                  2